Microsoft Power BI Certification Training Cou ...

 Ans: Below are some of the way through which SSRS can be integrated with Power BI:

-I hope this set of Power BI Interview Questions and Answers will help you in preparing for your interviews.
+I hope this set of Power BI Interview Questions and Answers will help you prepare for your interviews.
 All the best!

 Got a question for us?
 Please mention it in the comments section and we will get back to you